Bella Skin Institute: a custom loyalty app for a California medical spa

 Beauty businesses lose clients between visits.
 The appointment gets booked, the service gets delivered, and then nothing: no automated follow-up, no loyalty incentive to return, no data connecting what a client spent to what they earned.
 Off-the-shelf booking tools book the appointment.
-We build the system that keeps the client coming back.
+We build the beauty industry software that keeps the client coming back.

-100+ products shipped since 2019.
+We've been shipping production software since 2015.
 We build for beauty business owners and operators who need software that fits how they run, not a generic platform that approximates it.

 Salon and spa management with booking, staff, and POS